garrandall/popular-music-data/tracks/pick-it-up-home-team.md

   start_date: '1993-01-02'
 ---
 Im laughing at your shit.
-Cause you cant toss it.
+Cause you can't toss it.
 Im High Tech I wreck side effect force it.
 Laughing and your whole staff in.
 Find it Loose it phsically abuse it.